abhisheks008/DL-Simplified/Artwork Image Recognition/README.md

 | ResNet152V2 | 97% |

-Since the models' decent levels of accuracy(94% and above) means that most of their pictures will be almost having similar predicted labels with a small room for mistake, the anticipated labels for the sign image labels are as are visualised as follows.
+Since the models' decent levels of accuracy(94% and above) means that most of their pictures will be almost having similar predicted labels with a small room for mistake, the anticipated labels for the artwork image labels are as are visualised as follows.

 **Throughout the project,**